Plant nutrients in soil: Gains

 In the process of mineralisation, microbes feed on organic matter, releasing ammonia (NH_{3}), ammonium (NH_{4}^{+}), nitrate (NO_{3}^{−}) and other nutrients.
 As long as the carbon to nitrogen ratio (C/N) of fresh residues in the soil is above 30:1, nitrogen will be in short supply for the nitrogen-rich microbal biomass (nitrogen deficiency), and other bacteria will uptake ammonium and to a lesser extent nitrate and incorporate them into their cells in the immobilization process.
 In that form the nitrogen is said to be immobilised.
-Later, when such bacteria die, they too are mineralised and some of the nitrogen is released as ammonium and nitrate.
+Later, when such bacteria die and decay, they too are mineralised and some of the nitrogen is released as ammonium and nitrate.
 Predation of bacteria by soil fauna, in particular protozoa and nematodes, play a decisive role in the return of immobilized nitrogen to mineral forms.
 If the C/N of fresh residues is less than 15, mineral nitrogen is freed to the soil and directly available to plants.
-Bacteria may on average add 25 lb nitrogen per acre, and in an unfertilised field, this is the most important source of usable nitrogen.
-In a soil with 5% organic matter perhaps 2 to 5% of that is released to the soil by such decomposition.
+Bacteria may on average add 50 kg nitrogen per hectare (net mineralization rate), and in an unfertilised field this is the most important source of usable nitrogen, corresponding roughly to 2% total soil nitrogen.
 It occurs fastest in warm, moist, well aerated soil.
-The mineralisation of 3% of the organic material of a soil that is 4% organic matter overall, would release 120 lb of nitrogen as ammonium per acre.